stevenpersia/tinder-react-native/README.md

 More features will be added to the project in the future.

-This project was inspired by [Kishore's work on Dribbble](https://dribbble.com/shots/5631075-Dating-App-Sketch-Freebie-Day-334-365-Project365).
+This project was inspired by this [amazing Kishore's work on Dribbble](https://dribbble.com/shots/5631075-Dating-App-Sketch-Freebie-Day-334-365-Project365).
+Feel free to follow this guy because he does great stuff.

 ## Screenshots